Speech on Pollution: Free Samples for Students in English

 Today, our terrestrial and marine ecosystems are facing existential threats due to pollution.
 Deforestation, industrial waste, and chemical pollutants are wreaking havoc on biodiversity.
 The loss of habitats, the decline of species, and the imbalance in our ecosystems paint a grim picture of the toll pollution takes on our natural world.

 There are different types of pollution, such as air, water, noise, soil, radioactivity, thermal, plastic, etc. Burning of fossil fuels, industrial processes, vehicle emissions, and agricultural activities causes air pollution.
-Water pollution is caused by industrial discharges, agricultural runoff, untreated sewage, oil spills, and dumping of chemicals in rivers, ponds and lakes.
+Industrial discharges, agricultural runoff, untreated sewage, oil spills, and dumping of chemicals in rivers, ponds and lakes cause water pollution.
 Improper disposal of industrial waste, agricultural practices, use of pesticides and fertilizers, and contamination from hazardous substances cause soil pollution.
 The list goes on as new types of pollution are being discovered by scientists.

 Pollution not only affects our environment but also disrupts our daily life as it affects our health, and biodiversity and is a major cause of climate change.
 Every country and its citizens must recognize the importance of addressing pollution through regulations, sustainable alternative practices, and environmental conservation efforts.